Defamation in Australia: Concerns notice

 (c) the applicable period for an offer to make amends has elapsed.An aggrieved person cannot commence defamation proceedings unless they have given the proposed defendant a concerns notice.

-In Hooper v Catholic Family Services trading as Centacare Catholic Family Services [2023] FedCFamC2G 323, the plaintiff’s defamation claim was dismissed due to the absence of a properly issued defamation concerns notice.
-As a consequence, the court, referencing the mandatory provisions of the Defamation Act, determined that Hooper had not met the necessary pre-filing requirements.
-This procedural non-compliance led to the summary dismissal of the defamation aspects of her claim.
+In Hooper v Catholic Family Services, the plaintiff’s defamation claim was dismissed because they had failed to comply with the relevant requirements of a concerns notice.
+This procedural non-compliance with the necessary pre-filing requirements led to the summary dismissal of the defamation aspects of the claim.

 The Court said at [85]:In my view, the various deficiencies identified by Mr Ward, which can be summarised as follows … The failure to serve a concerns notice prior to institution of proceedings; and The failure to provide specifics of the actual defamatory imputations made against Ms Mannik and Ms Jones … are of such fatal moment to Ms Hooper’s defamation action that the only conclusion which is open to the Court is that these aspects of her claim have no prospects of success because of their incurable deficiencies.